ChurchSuite/churchsuite-api/modules/embed.md

 Our Embed URL's allow you to place ready-made widgets into your website without the need to develop an integration with our API.
 Alongside this we have also made the JSON-equivalent feeds available so that you can use the data however you'd like.
 You do not need API access to use these features.

+For those wishing to build something with bespoke styling, you'll likely find our [JSON feed examples](https://kingshope.church/events#jsonfeeds) helpful, showing you how you can bring your own styling to work with our simple Javascript plugin.

 ## Calendar

 `https://{your_account_id}.churchsuite.co.uk/embed/calendar`